sinecode/gpyocr/README.md

 # pyocr
-Python wrapper to Tesseract OCR
+Python wrapper to Tesseract OCR and Google Vision OCR

 In development...